 - WTEP members are active participants in the Renters’ Action Movement (RAM) and the Calgary Anti-Oppression Network

-Join us the second Thursday of each month from 6 – 8 pm
+Join us the first Monday of each month from 6 – 8 pm

 Meeting locations are announced via email and are currently on Zoom